pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

-’ve always been fascinated by contradictions.
+I've always been fascinated by contradictions.

-We all know they make us human — but most of the time, we don’t even feel them.
+We all know they make us human — but most of the time, we don’t _feel_ them.
 They live quietly inside us, stitched into daily life, barely tugging at the surface.
-Some unravel when exposed to evidence or thought.
+Some do unravel when exposed to evidence or thought.

-I used to think that was all it took — that contradictions were just waiting for better reasoning to come along.
+I used to think that was all it took — that contradictions were just waiting for better reasoning or evidence.

 But a friend of mine taught me otherwise.